andytom/base64r/README.md

 ## Usage

-A list of requirements can be found in the requirements.pip file.
+A list of requirements can be found in the requirements.txt file.

 You should change the ```SECRET_KEY``` in the main.cfg file to be something more secure.